-Unknown register : You used a non-existing register name (registers are the things like 01 , 17 and so on).
-Please check the list of allowed registers in this manual on page 21 .
-Unknown parameter name : that circuit does not support that parameter.
-Please check the circuit references in chapter 11.
-Unknown circuit : This type of circuit does not exist.
+yellow Unknown register : You used a non-existing register name (registers are the things like 01 , 17 and so on).
+Please check the list of allowed registers in this manual on page 27. orange Unknown parameter name : that circuit does not support that parameter.
+Please check the circuit references in chapter 13. red Unknown circuit : This type of circuit does not exist.
 Please check the exact spelling.
 Maybe you have an old firmware that does not support that circuit yet?
-On page 53 you learn how to do a firmware upgrade.
-Line too long : One line in your patch exceeded the maximum allowed line length of 127 characters.
-Internal patch cable misused: One of your internal patch cables (see page 24) is not properly used: 1.
+On page 67 you learn how to do a firmware upgrade. blue Line too long : One line in your patch exceeded the maximum allowed line length of 63 characters. green Internal patch cable misused: One of your internal patch cables (see page 30) is not properly used: 1.
 No input: One patch cable is only used as output.
 2. No output: One patch cable is only used as input.
-3. Double output: One patch cable is used twice as an output.
-1. Invalid header of circuit : DROID was expecting an opening square bracket [, but found something else.
+3. Double output: One patch cable is used twice as an output. magenta 1.
+Invalid header of circuit : DROID was expecting an opening square bracket [, but found something else.
 2. Invalid parameter line: DROID was expecting something like clock = 17, but found something completely different.
 Parameters always start with a letter.
 This is followed by an equals sign.
 3. Invalid parameter value : Your parameter has an invalid value.
 Please checkout this manual about allowed values for parameters and their exact syntax.